secretstartups/handbook/mission/index.html.md

 ### Everyone can contribute to GitLab, the application
 {:#contribute-to-gitlab-application}

 We actively welcome contributors to ensure that **everyone can contribute to GitLab, the application**.
+When **everyone can contribute**, users become contributors and we greatly increase the rate of innovation.
+We think that it is logical that our collaboration tools are a collaborative work themselves.
+More than [3,000 people from the wider community](http://contributors.gitlab.com/) have contributed to GitLab to make that a reality.

 We do this by having quality code, tests, documentation, popular frameworks, and offering a comprehensive [GitLab Development Kit](https://gitlab.com/gitlab-org/gitlab-development-kit){:data-ga-name="gitlab development kit"}{:data-ga-location="body"}
 and a dedicated [GitLab Design System](https://design.gitlab.com/){:data-ga-name="design"}{:data-ga-location="body"}.